Liège–Bastogne–Liège: Ardennes Classic

 Liège–Bastogne–Liège had some interruptions during World War II, but was again a calendar-fixture as from 1945 and began to attract some of the stars of European cycling.
 In 1951 the race was added to the Challenge Desgrange-Colombo, the competition that combined cycling's greatest races at the time.
 Swiss Ferdinand Kübler won the race in 1951 and 1952.
 Belgian favourite Raymond Impanis became the race's eternal runner-up, with four second places but never a victory.

 In the late 1950s Fred De Bruyne won the race three times in his first three participations, equalling the former record of Houa and Schepers.
 In 1957 two riders were declared winner.
 Germain Derijcke was first over the finish line, but he had crossed a closed level crossing.
 Derijcke had won by a three-minute lead and judges felt he had not gained that much time from illegally crossing the railway, thereby not disqualifying him.
 Officials compromised to promote second-place rider Frans Schoubben to first as well.
 In 1959 Liège–Bastogne–Liège became part of the Super Prestige, successor of the Desgrange-Colombo competition and early precursor of the UCI World Tour, making the Ardennes Classic one of the main cycling events of the year.

 Record winner Eddy Merckx won Liège–Bastogne–Liège five times.

 In 1969 began the era of cycling icon Eddy Merckx, who gained five victories, three of which consecutive, and a total of seven podium finishes.
 The 1971 race was run in appalling conditions, with snow and cold ravaging the peloton.
 Merckx gained one of his most memorable victories.
 The Belgian attacked in solo at 92 kilometers from the finish and soon had a five-minute advantage over his pursuiters.
 In a rare display, he suffered a sudden fatigue near the end and was joined by Georges Pintens.
 Pintens failed to distance a tired Merckx, and Merckx managed to outsprint his fellow Belgian to his second victory in the classic.

 In 1972 the finish moved to Verviers, 15 km from Liège, but because of fans' protest, this was a one-year occasion.
 The edition was again won by Merckx.
 In 1975 The Cannibal sealed his fifth and final victory, making him the sole record-holder of La Doyenne.

 French cycling great, Bernard Hinault won the race twice, both times in harrowing weather conditions.
-In 1977 Hinault made a late escape from a six-strong group including a faltering Eddy Merckx; three years later he won the epic contest of 1980 in torrential snowfall and glacial temperatures (see below).
+In 1977 Hinault made a late escape from a six-strong group including a faltering Eddy Merckx; three years later he won the epic contest of 1980 in torrential snowfall and glacial temperatures.

 In the 1980s, Italian classics specialist Moreno Argentin won the race four times, narrowly missing Merckx's record.
 Argentin also gained three victories in the sister classic La Flèche Wallonne, earning him the title of King of the Ardennes in his day.